fbrzx/dw-simulator/README.md

 dw-sim experiment generate customers_experiment --rows customers=50000 --seed 42
 ```

-The command validates the schema, persists metadata to SQLite (or the configured
-warehouse URL), and creates the physical tables.
-Errors are surfaced with the
-exact validation message(s).
+The command validates the schema, persists metadata to SQLite, and creates the physical tables inside the selected warehouse (sqlite/redshift/snowflake).
+Errors are surfaced with the exact validation message(s).

 ### Composite primary key support